AppMon 2018 April feature

 By default every dashlet or business transaction opens in the current dashboard.
 To open it in a new dashboard, click the New link (B).

-Some sidebars for quick keyboard navigation.
+You can use hotkeys for quick keyboard navigation.
 Find the key combinations in the Keyboard shortcuts section.

 Click the Dashboards entry to open a sub-bar with a list of all dashboards stored on the currently selected server as well as all dashboards stored offline.